 - Can I use Python modules from Coconut and Coconut modules from Python? - What versions of Python does Coconut support? - Can Coconut be used to convert Python from one version to another? - How do I release a Coconut package on PyPI? - I saw that Coconut was recently updated.
 Where is the change log? - Does Coconut support static type checking? - Help!
-I tried to write a recursive iterator and my Python segfaulted! - How do I split an expression across multiple lines in Coconut? - If I'm already perfectly happy with Python, why should I learn Coconut? - How will I be able to debug my Python if I'm not the one writing it? - I don't like functional programming, should I still learn Coconut? - I don't know functional programming, should I still learn Coconut? - I don't know Python very well, should I still learn Coconut? - Why isn't Coconut purely functional? - Won't a transpiled language like Coconut be bad for the Python community? - I want to use Coconut in a production environment; how do I achieve maximum performance? - I want to contribute to Coconut, how do I get started? - Why the name Coconut? - Who developed Coconut?
+I tried to write a recursive iterator and my Python segfaulted! - How do I split an expression across multiple lines in Coconut? - If I'm already perfectly happy with Python, why should I learn Coconut? - How will I be able to debug my Python if I'm not the one writing it? - I don't like functional programming, should I still learn Coconut? - I don't know functional programming, should I still learn Coconut? - I don't know Python very well, should I still learn Coconut? - Why isn't Coconut purely functional? - Won't a transpiled language like Coconut be bad for the Python community? - I want to use Coconut in a production environment; how do I achieve maximum performance? - When I try to use Coconut on the command line, I get weird unprintable characters and numbers; how do I get rid of them? - I want to contribute to Coconut, how do I get started? - Why the name Coconut? - Who developed Coconut?